 At St John the Evangelist Primary School all children have a right to a broad, balanced and relevant education which provides continuity and progression and takes individual differences into account.
 We want children to develop a love of learning across a wide range of subjects.
 All work is planned to meet the requirements of the National Curriculum (2014) and staff work hard to deliver exciting and stimulating lessons.
 The National Curriculum provides pupils with an introduction to the essential knowledge that they need to be educated citizens.
 It introduces pupils to the best that has been thought and said; and helps engender an appreciation of human creativity and achievement.

 At St Johns our curriculum is organised into a 2 year rolling plan Cycle A and Cycle B. In each year there are 6 termly topics.
 Each topic has a main focus and is usually based around a quality English text.
-(Detailed termly plans can be found on the teaching and learning pages for each year group.)We are currently on Cycle B. These plans are regularly reviewed and adapted to meet changing needs and interests and ensure that our children are given access to the best of what has been thought and said.
+These plans are regularly reviewed and adapted to meet changing needs and interests and ensure that our children are given access to the best of what has been thought and said.

 WIthin the teaching and learning section of our school website you will find a page for each subject with information setting out our vision for each subject, the knowledge and skills progression map (what they will learn each year) and how we organise the curriculum (how it is sequenced).
 If you want to know more then please come and see us!
 You can email email@example.com or ring us on 01625 428 222.